a designer tests a serif font with a swatch of brand colors

 8. Roboto

-Roboto
+Roboto font

-One of the most popular fonts on the internet, Roboto is used as the default tyepeface for Chrome OS, it is a readable and accessible option.
+One of the most popular fonts on the internet, Roboto is used as the default tyepeface for Chrome OS, and it is a readable and accessible option.
 It is therefore a good font for websites and businesses that want to communicate reliability and familiarity.

 Now that we’ve gone over some recommendations, let’s take a look at how to choose the right font for your website.
 Here are some things to consider before making a decision.